mmk2410/intellij-idea-community/README.md

  sudo dpkg -i intellij-idea-community_15.0.2-1_all.deb
  ```

- 13. If everything works commit your changes
+ 13. If everything works, add yourself to the CONTRIBUTORS.txt

+ 14. Commit your changes

  ```
  git add -A
  git commit -m "Version 15.0.2"
  ```

- 14. Push to the branch
+ 15. Push to the branch

  ```
  git push origin version_15.0.2
  ```

- 15. Create new pull request
+ 16. Create new pull request

 ## Setting up the build environment